David Kosse

-David Kosse is a media executive and is currently the VP of international film for Netflix.
+David Kosse is an American media executive, and has held senior leadership roles at Universal Pictures, Netflix, Film4 and STX Entertainment.
+He is known for building international film distribution divisions, including for Netflix, Universal and Momentum Pictures, and for his relationships with filmmakers.
+His film production credits include the Academy Award-winning films All Quiet on the Western Front and Three Billboards Outside Ebbing, Missouri.
+Since 2023, he has run Rockwood Pictures, a film and television development company he founded.

 Career

+Early career

+Kosse's early career included a stint as Vice President of Marketing at PolyGram Filmed Entertainment.
+In 2000, he left to set up Momentum Pictures, joining as Managing Director.
+During his tenure, key releases included the Oscar-nominated Amélie and Lost in Translation.

 Universal Pictures International

-Kosse served as president of Universal Pictures International until 2014, and during his 10 years at Universal, started and built Universal Pictures International, into an operation based in 16 countries, which grossed more than $2 billion at the box office in 2014 alone.
-Successful film releases under his tenure as president included Mamma Mia!, the Bourne films and Les Miserables, and acquisitions including Wolf of Wall Street, starring Leonardo DiCaprio.
+Kosse left to join Universal Pictures in 2003, and was appointed president in 2009, a role he held until 2014.
+He started and built Universal Pictures International into an operation based in 16 countries, grossing over $2 billion at the box office in 2014.
+Successful film releases under his tenure as president included Mamma Mia!, the Bourne films and Les Miserables, and acquisitions included The Wolf of Wall Street.
+Kosse left Universal in 2014 when it relocated the role of head of international theatrical operations from London to Los Angeles, opting to remain in London.

 Film4

 In November 2014, Kosse joined Film4 as director of its feature film division.
 During his time in the role, Film4 enjoyed its most successful awards season, with a record 15 Oscar nominations in 2015 which included Carol, Room, Ex Machina, 45 Years, Youth and Amy.

-Netflix (2019–2022)

-In March 2019, it was announced that Kosse would join Netflix as vice president of international film, and was tasked to build the service’s international film offerings in Europe, Middle East and Africa "from ground zero."
-Since joining, he has overseen successful launches such as Paolo Sorrentino's Oscar-nominated The Hand of God, hitting the top 10 in 11 countries and Blood Red Sky, which reached and estimated 50 million households within 28 days of launching.
-With a focus upon establishing key relationships with big filmmakers, he has created a diverse slate that includes films from such acclaimed directors as J. A. Bayona, Jean-Pierre Jeunet, Louis Leterrier, Romain Gavras, Edward Berger, Roar Uthaug, Sébastian Lelio and Babak Anvari.

-In December 2021, Kosse featured in Variety500, an index of the 500 most influential business leaders shaping the global media industry.

-Kosse's departure from Netflix was announced in September 2022.